elliewix/Ways-Of-Installing-Python/ways-of-installing.md

 5. In **Location**:  this is where you're going to save your project files.
 You're going to be presented with a file path that ends with Untitled.
 You can click the *...* button next to it to navigate to another folder.
 Then change Untitled to something reasonable, but leave the rest of the path in place.
 6. Under that is **Interpreter**:  Click the drop down and let it populate with things.
 It might take a few seconds to find your anaconda.
 You should select the path that has 'anaconda' in it.
 	* Windows:  you might only see one option, which will be the anaconda bath.
 	* Mac:  you will see paths that will say 2.6 or 2.7 and one will likely be selected by default.
 It'll have System/Library/Frameworks at the beginning of the path.
 You need to find the Anaconda path, which should be something like `~/anaconda/bin/python`.
-This is the one that you want (or the relevant anaconda envirionment that you created elsewhere).
+This is the one that you want (or the relevant anaconda environment that you created elsewhere).
 7.  **Be sure that you are selecting a 3.x version of Python!** Yes, it matters.
 8. Once you have set the correct path and Python, click Create.
 9. Now you're in the project view for PyCharm.
 On the left is your project file directory, and you have a gray screen which is where your scripts will appear when you have some.